revinfrastruct/risnix/README.md

 * Tinc VPN connects your machines together.
 * Puppet agent will connect to a Puppet server (on the VPN) for further config.

-## Getting started

-1. Download the USB image.
-2. Copy the image file onto an USB stick.
-3. Mount the USB stick and find the `config.json` file in the `risnix` directory.
-4. Edit the `config.json` file.
-(More info below.)
-5. Now, boot a machine on the USB device.

-## Build the USB image.

-The build was made for running within docker, so you need docker.
-The `run.sh` script will do most magic and generate a `usb.img` image file.

 ## Prerequisites

 You need at least one server with: